stephenjude/laravel-sendportal/README.md

 To start using this package, you need to add environment variables for:

 - `SENDPORTAL_URL` - Optional, not really needed as this has a default
-- `SENDPORTAL_TOKEN` - You can generate this from your getSendStack account.
+- `SENDPORTAL_TOKEN` - You can generate this from your SendPortal account.

 The package will pick these up in its configuration and use these when it resolves an instance of the `Client`.

 ## Usage

-This package can be used by injecting the `SendStack\Laravel\Http\Client` into a method to instantiate the client:
+This package can be used by injecting the `SendPortal\Laravel\Http\Client` into a method to instantiate the client:

 ```php
 declare(strict_types=1);